 The wooded Omo Valley, flanked by semi-desert, winds through southern Ethiopia on its way to the river's outlet in Lake Turkana, the largest lake in the area.
 In the Omo Valley live a handful of small groups of people – karo, mursi, hammer, daasanach – and they feed on animal husbandry, agriculture and fishing.
 They would not have been there without the river, which leaves a nutritious sludge when it is rainy season in the highlands and it floods.

-Those who make a living by the River Omo, the protagonists of Fausto Padovini's book Omo Change, basically has nothing to do with Ethiopia, and Ethiopia is of little interest to them.
-They were incorporated into the state under Emperor Menelik II in the late 1800s, when the territory of the state grew enormously due to the conquest of Ogaden and Oromia.
-Overnight, millions of Somalis and oromos became Ethiopian subjects.
-The classic Ethiopia, known from the legend of King Solomon's mines and the queen of Sheba, was in the north.
-This is where the Coptic Church was established in the 300s, and here the Amharic alphabet was developed.
-The ancient city of Aksum was also located here.
-First it was the tiger rulers who led, and later the Amharas took over.
-Emperor Haile Selassie, cultivated by Rastafarians as an African Messiah, was the last representative of a dynasty dating back to the European Middle Ages.
+Those who make a living by the River Omo, the protagonists of Fausto Padovini's book Omo Change, has basically nothing to do with Ethiopia, and Ethiopia has little interest in them.
+They were incorporated into the state under Emperor Menelik II in the late 1800s, when the state's area grew enormously due to the conquest of Ogaden and Oromia.
+Overnight, millions of Somalis and Oromos became Ethiopian subjects.
+Classical Ethiopia, known from the legend of King Solomon's mines. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).